Yabk/process-wallpaper/README.md

 ## Use
 ### Cron
 The wallpaper is updated every time `updateWallpaper.sh` is run.
-To trigger the update every minute, append the following line to `crontab -e`:
+To trigger the update every 15 minutes, append the following line to `crontab -e`:
 ```
 */15 * * * * /usr/bin/bash /path/to/script/directory/updateWallpaper.sh